Learning how to teach your chihuahua to sit is not very difficult. It takes time, patience and consistency.

 Sessions should be no longer than 15 minutes at a time but do it twice each day.
 Always train in a quiet area.
 Don’t allow anyone to enter the area when you are working with the puppy.
 This will eliminate distractions and allow your pet to concentrate on the job at hand.
 Use a tiny but tasty treat during the lessons.

-Often, the dog will immediately sit because of the way the reward is held.
-If he sits, let him have the treat and praise him!
-Do this 10 times, giving a treat each time he sits on command.
+- Often, he will immediately sit because of the way the reward is held.
+If he sits, let him have the treat and praise him.

 Alternative Training Method